5cw/Discord-Bots/knuc_tats_bot/KNUC_TATS_BOT_README.md

 optional
 BANNED_WORDS=comma,separated,list,of,banned,words
+MAX_HAND_SETS=default maximum number of sets of hands (can be modified per-server, defaults to 2.)
 ```
 Environment variables can go in a .env file, or in the environment variables section of a hosting service (like [heroku](https://heroku.com).)